 For this volume we have chosen solely algorithms for classical problems from combinatorial optimization, such as minimum spanning trees, shortest paths, maximum flows, minimum cost flows, weighted and unweighted matchings both for bipartite and non-bipartite graphs.

 We consider non-bipartite weighted matching, in particular in the geometrical case, a highlight of combinatorial optimization.
 In order to enable the reader to fully enjoy the beauty of the primal-dual solution algorithm for weighted matching, we present all mathematical material not only from the point of view of graph theory, but also with an emphasis on linear programming and its duality.
 This yields insightful and aesthetically pleasing pictures for matchings, but also for minimum spanning trees.

-|MacOS X||CATBox-1.2.2-MacOSX.dmg||CATBox files including Gato binaries for MacOS X 10.5.8 and above.|
+|MacOS||CATBox-1.2.7.dmg||CATBox files including Gato binaries for MacOS X 10.15 (not tested on other versions of MacOS).|

-|Windows 7||CATBox-1.2.2.exe||CATBox files including Gato binaries for Windows 7 and above.|
+|Windows 10||CATBox-1.2.7-setup.exe||CATBox installer including Gato and Gred binaries and CATBox-Algorithms for Windows 10.|